Fort Detrick: Cold War years (1956–89)

 As he ended the offensive biological research done at Fort Detrick, Nixon pledged to make former laboratories and land available by the disestablishment of the offensive biological warfare program transferred to the U.S Department of Health and Human Services during the 1970s and later.
-The National Cancer Research and Development Center (now the National Cancer Institute-Frederick) was established in 1971 on a 69 acre parcel in Area A ceded by the installation.
+The Frederick National Cancer Research and Development Center (now the Frederick National Laboratory for Cancer Research) was established in 1971 on a 69 acre parcel in Area A ceded by the installation.

 In 1989 base researchers identified the Ebola virus in a monkey imported to the area from the Philippines.